zoowe/dlePy/TUTORIALS/LESSON_02/README.md

 - Google `write data to file python` to find good information/tutorials for learning.
 - Below is an simple example:

-...To open a file, name `square.dat`, for writing:
+To open a file, name `square.dat`, for writing:
 ```python
 f = open( 'square.dat', 'w' )
 ```

-...To write two write data, x (from 0 to 100) and y ( y = x^2 ),  to that file:
+To write two write data, x (from 0 to 100) and y ( y = x^2 ),  to that file:
 ```python
 for x in range( 10 ):
     y = x**2
     print >>f, "%5i %7i" %( x, y )
 ```

-...To close the file (always close file after finshing):
+To close the file (always close file after finshing):
 ```python
 f.close( )
 ```